Faryion Wardrip: 1999 convictions and aftermath

 On November 9, 1999, Wardrip was sentenced to death for the murder of Sims, and three life terms for the other killings.
 In 2008, a federal magistrate recommended that the death penalty be overturned because Wardrip received ineffective defense in his trial.
 On June 14, 2011, the 5th U.S. Circuit Court of Appeals reversed a lower court ruling that ordered the State of Texas to either give Wardrip a new sentencing trial or agree to give him a life sentence.
 The case was sent back to the U.S. District Court for reconsideration.
 In December 2014, the Texas Court of Criminal Appeals dismissed Wardrip's appeal regarding inadequate representation.

-In September 2020, Wardrip's request for a new trial was denied by the Federal court of appeals and his death sentence was subsequently reinstated.
-As of 2023 Wardrip remains on death row at Polunsky Unit near Livingston.
+In September 2020, Wardrip's appeal was denied by the Federal Fifth Circuit Court of Appeals and his death sentence was subsequently reinstated; the United States Supreme Court subsequently denied his petition for a writ of certiorari, however a portion of his federal habeas claims were held in abeyance and not adjudicated until the resolution of the ineffective counsel claim.
+As of 2023, Wardrip remains on death row at Polunsky Unit near Livingston.
+On October 16, 2025, a federal magistrate judge recommended that the remainder of Wardrip's federal habeas petition be denied.
+According to Wichita County District Attorney John Gillespie, once the magistrate's recommendation is confirmed by the federal district judge and is upheld on appeal by the Fifth Circuit Court of Appeals and the United States Supreme Court, Wardrip will become eligible for an execution date, which his office is committed to seeking from the trial court judge.